Take The First Step Now

 Many insurance companies cover all or part of an inpatient drug and alcohol treatment program.
 Two federal laws make sure that insurance providers accept people who need inpatient substance abuse treatment.
 These include:

-• Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 states that insurance providers must give the same credence to substance abuse treatment claims as other medical procedure claims.
+• The Mental Health Parity and Addiction Equity Act (MHPAEA) was passed in 2008.
+It says that insurance providers must treat substance abuse treatment claims the same as other medical claims.

 • The Affordable Care Act of 2010 requires marketplace insurance plans to provide essential health benefits, including substance abuse treatment.